Rich Americans activate New Zealand pandemic escape plans

 The current travel restrictions complement another order, passed in August 2018, banning foreigners from buying Kiwi homes, partly in response to Americans gobbling up swaths of the country’s prime real estate.
 That’s been a hurdle for New Zealand luxury real estate agent Graham Wall, who said that in recent weeks he’s gotten about half a dozen calls from wealthy Americans hoping to buy up properties on the island.

 “They have all said it looks like the safest place to be is New Zealand right now,” he said.
-“That’s been a theory since before Covid-19.”
+“That’s been a theory since before COVID-19.”

 Over the years, the moneyed North Americans who have managed to wrangle properties there include hedge-fund pioneer Julian Robertson, Hollywood film director James Cameron and PayPal Holdings co-founder Peter Thiel, who has two estates in New Zealand, one of which features views of snow-capped mountains and has a safe room.

 Though not in a mansion, Dinulescu has no plans to return to the Valley until the pandemic recedes.
-He is now holed up on Waiheke Island with his wife in a two-floor, three-bedroom house with ocean views for $2,400 a month-more than a third less than what they were paying for their two-bedroom apartment in San Francisco.
+He is now holed up on Waiheke Island with his wife in a two-floor, three-bedroom house with ocean views for $2,400 a month — more than a third less than what they were paying for their two-bedroom apartment in San Francisco.

 The couple chose Waiheke, with a population of about 9,000, for the proximity to its other elite residents.
 Dubbed “the Hamptons of New Zealand,” the island is home to epic cliff-top mansions and world-class wineries.
 Sir Graham Henry, former coach of the All Blacks rugby team, owns a home there, as does the packaging tycoon Graeme Hart.